Initialisation options

 Default: null

-An array of iso2 codes that is used to order the country dropdown.
-Any omitted countries will appear after those specified, in alphabetical order, e.g. setting countryOrder to ["jp", "kr"] will result in the list: Japan, South Korea, Afghanistan, Albania, Algeria, etc. Note: this replaces the legacy preferredCountries option (now removed).
+An array of iso2 codes that is used to order the country list.
+Any omitted countries will appear after those specified, in alphabetical order, e.g. setting countryOrder to ["jp", "kr"] will result in the list: Japan, South Korea, Afghanistan, Albania, Algeria, etc. Note: this replaces the legacy preferredCountries option, which has now been removed, but you can still re-create the grey divider below the preferred group with a single CSS rule.

 Play with the above example in the Playground.